Koha-Community/kohadocs/source/cron_jobs.rst

 An example of a Koha crontab can be found in misc/cronjobs/crontab.example

-The example includes sample boilerplate cronjob entries for the most commonly-used cronjobs.
+The example includes sample boilerplate cron job entries for the most commonly-used cron jobs.

 .. _cron-jobs-subchapter-label: